eianlei/scalc/README.md

 But you can safely ignore the warnings.

 # Technology
-**scalc** is a plain vanilla HTML, CSS, Javascript and does not use any fancy JS frameworks (such as Angular, React, Vue, Svelte etc...).
+**scalc** is made from plain vanilla HTML, CSS, Javascript and does not use any fancy JS frameworks (such as Angular, React, Vue, Svelte etc...).
-The UI uses plain HTML5 elements.
+The UI uses plain HTML5 elements and canvas.
 Calculations are done by pure and simple Javascript functions running on your browser.
 There is no back-end, nothing is calculated at the server end.

 # Background